-(Parkville 16 Week Program)
+(Parkville 16-Week Program)

-The major in criminal justice administration is designed to provide a comprehensive understanding of the complete criminal justice system within society in the United States.
-This comprehensive understanding will be based on theoretical, philosophical, and practical knowledge of criminal justice.
-This understanding will provide a broad background for over 40 basic career opportunities in the criminal justice system, both in the public sector and in the private sector at the local, county, state, and national levels.
-There are three areas of concentration, building upon the basic courses: Law Enforcement, Corrections, and Security.
+The major in Criminal Justice Administration is designed to provide a comprehensive understanding of the complete criminal justice system within society in the United States.
+There are three areas of concentration the student can choose from which build on the core curriculum: Law Enforcement, Corrections, and Security.
+Providing a comprehensive understanding from a theoretical, philosophical, and practical perspective, the program provides a broad background for over 40 basic career opportunities in the criminal justice system, both in the public and private sectors, at the local, state, national, and international levels.